Categories &

 Calculates 2*n+1 sigma points in n dimensions.

 If only the dimension n is given the resulting points have zero mean and identity covariance matrix.
-If the mean m or the covaraince matrix K are given, then the resulting points will have those statistics.
-The factor l scaled the points away from the mean.
-It is useful to tune the accuracy of the unscented transfrom.
+If the mean m or the covariance matrix K are given, then the resulting points will have those statistics.
+The factor l scales the points away from the mean.
+It is useful to tune the accuracy of the unscented transform.

 There is no unique way of computing sigma points, this function implements the algorithm described in section 2.6 "The New Filter" pages 40-41 of